-3.1 The Incompleteness of Property Markets
+3.1 The incompleteness of property markets

 Derivatives require homogeneity of the underlying for establishing liquidity in their trading.
-The lack of homogeneity in real-estate markets was one of the main obstacles to the development of property derivatives.
+The lack of homogeneity in real-estate markets has been one of the main obstacles to the development of property derivatives.
 The securitisation mechanism, in contrast, has brought a wider participation in these markets and an increased demand for hedging tools.

-It has been emphasized by Case and Shiller (1989, 1990) that the housing market in general is inefficient due to serial correlation and inertia in housing prices, as well as in the excess returns.
-A possible explanation has been offered by Case, Quigley, and Shiller (2004) who argue that the price expectation of the majority of market participants is backward looking.
+It has been emphasised by Case and Shiller (1989, 1990) that the housing market in general is inefficient due to serial correlation and inertia in housing prices, as well as in the excess returns.
+A possible explanation has been offered by Case et al. (2003) who argue that the price expectation of the majority of market participants is backward looking.
 The real-estate literature suggests that repeat-sales indices have three main characteristics: (1) they are not subject to the noise caused by a change in the mix of sales, (2) they are highly autocorrelated, and (3) they are predictable with a forecast R-squared roughly 50% at a one-year horizon.
 The hedonic indices are subject to model risk stemming from the multivariate regressions used to construct those indices.
 The factors employed in hedonic regressions are those characteristics of properties that have been historically found to explain housing prices.
 The methods associated with hedonic indices inherit all the common problems known for regression analysis, namely spurious regression, multi-collinearity, and model selection.
+Ghysels et al. (2007) argue that economic conditions, which are also used in hedonic pricing of real estate, cannot fully account for future movements in returns.